Introduction

 Close the Registry Editor and the Command Prompt.
 Click the back button in the installer and try the installation again.
 The compatibility check should now pass.

-- Download Rufus and your Windows 11 ISO
+- Download Rufus (latest version) and a Windows 11 ISO

-- Select your USB drive and the ISO in Rufus
+- Click Select and choose the Windows 11 ISO

 - Click Start